Golf Cart Lithium Conversion Cost: 36V & 48V Guide

 Post-Installation Checks

 2. Test drive at low speed in a safe area.
-Check for normal acceleration, braking, and steering.
+Confirm normal acceleration and braking, especially on a regenerative-braking cart.

 Every golf cart brand has quirks.
 Here is what to watch for on the three most popular brands.